maxwolf621/Notes/Binding.md

     <h2 class = "text-success"> Codevolution </h2>

     /**
-      * via attribute in component to assign a class
+      * Pass Attributes in .ts to .html for render
+      * css property (indirect change the css property)
+      */
-      *   this is euqal to <h2 class ="text-success"> */
+    // this is equal to <h2 class ="text-success">
     <h2 [class]="successClass"> Codevolution </h2>

     /**
      * Using expression
      *       if hasError is true
-     *       then redirect Codevolution via text-danger */
+     *       then render Codevolution with
+     *       css property `text-danger`
+     */
     <h2 [class.text-danger] = "hasError"> Codevolution </h2>

     /**
      * Using [ngClass] to
-     *       have mutiple css attributes redirect
+     *       have multiple css attributes render
      * The Codevolution will be
-     *       redirected with text-success and text-special
+     *       render with text-success and text-special
      */
-    <h2 [ngClass] = "messageClass"> Codevolution </h2>
+    <h2 [ngClass] = "messageClass"> Codevolution </h2>'
-',
+    ,
 styles:['
     .text-success{
         color:green